lardymike/digital-cv/README.md

 # Michael (Mike) Wilson

-_IT professional with over 25 years experience currently focussing on DevOps based in the UK_
+_IT professional with over 25 years experience currently focussing on DevOps based in the UK, most of that time working for a single employer, UK Centre for Ecology & Hydrology.
+I have a wealth of IT expertise but am keenly aware there is always more to learn!
+Specialist areas of knowledge include Linux system administration, configuration management, continuous integration/deployment, virtual environments, containerisation._

 [Email](mailto:mike@birkrigg.com)

 ## Skills and technologies

+Linux system administration, Puppet, Ansible, Docker, Git, Kubernetes, Python, Shell scripting, VSphere administration.

 ## Employment history

 **Senior DevOps Engineer** @ [UKCEH](https://ceh.ac.uk/) _(Jan 2014 - Present)_ <br>
-- Integrated configuration management using Puppet into our infrastructure to help ease the burden of managing the estate of around 100 virtual servers, this included automated monitoring using Nagios.
+- Integrated configuration management using Puppet into our infrastructure to help ease the burden of managing the estate of around 100 virtual Linux servers, this included automated monitoring using Nagios.
 - Managed the creation of 'infrastructure as code' using Terraform to enable rapid provisioning and deployment of new servers to VSphere Cluster or AWS, including creation of base images for all deployments using Packer
 - Implemented kubernetes clusters to enable developers to quickly deploy a variety of applications, managed using continuous deployment framework called Flux.
 - Management and maintenance of various servers including PostgreSQL, MySQL, MongoDB, GitLab, Confluence, Jira, Crowd, Kubernetes, Rancher and many others.